enso-org/enso/README.md

 #### Developing Luna's Libraries
-Currently, all of the libraries owned by us that Luna depends on are in-tree, and can be found in the 'libs' folder.
-This is motivated by how often were were changing them purely to support Luna's development, and then having to go through the hackage release song and dance.
+Currently, all of the libraries owned by us that Luna depends on are in-tree, and can be found in the `lib` folder.
+This is motivated by how often we were changing them purely to support Luna's development, and then having to go through the hackage release song and dance.

 Instead, while these libraries are so actively developed. we've decided that they should live in Luna's tree, where they can be depended on by Luna and Luna Studio directly.
 Working with these libraries is a breeze.
 If you want to make some changes, it's as simple as making them, and rebuilding to test them.

+Similarly to the key components of the compiler listed above, all of these libraries can be built individually.
+As there are so many, their build names can't be listed here, but most of them will match their containing folders.
+If one doesn't it will usually be `luna-<foldername>` instead.

 #### Building Luna for Release
 In order to keep compile times down for development, we compile Luna with `-fomit-interface-pragmas`.
-However, this disables cross-module inlining, which is an important optimisation for Luna's performance.
+However, this disables cross-module inlining, which is an important optimisation for ensuring that Luna is performant.

 In order to build Luna for maximum performance, you need to override this flag when giving the build command.
-This can be done as follows:
+This will significantly increase compile times and can be done as follows:

 ```
 stack build --ghc-options="-fno-omit-interface-pragmas" <...>